Seaview Wastewater Treatment Plant

 Odour Treatment Project

-• Installation of the new community odour monitors to be completed
+- Installation of the final community odour monitor.

-Read the full August 2025 Seaview wastewater treatment plant monthly performance report.
+Read all the Seaview wastewater treatment plant monthly performance reports

 Resource consents